Academic Certificate Programs - UTDPP1001

 Graduate certificates: The student's transcript will reflect that the student has completed the graduate level academic certificate program, if the student (a) has a grade point average of at least 3.0 in the organized courses that constitute the graduate academic certificate program, (b) meets all academic standards as required by the school and stated in the catalog, (c) the certificate program and the courses constituting such program are listed in the catalog, and (d) the student declares to the RUO of the Program his/her intent to complete the certificate.

 Closing a Certificate Program

-In accordance with university procedures to be in compliance with the SACS Commission on Colleges Substantive Change Policy, a certificate program may not be closed until UT Dallas has received prior SACSCOC approval of a teach-out plan.
+In accordance with the University and SACSCOC Substantive Change policies, a certificate program may not be closed until UT Dallas has received prior SACSCOC approval of a teach-out plan.
 The dean of the school must submit to the Provost's Office a memo that includes a teach-out plan.
 The Provost's Office will submit the request to the SACS Commission on Colleges.

 Declaring Admission into a Certificate Program and Reporting

 In order to automate certificate program completion audits, students will be required to declare admission into a certificate program in order to be tracked within the university's student data system as a certificate program student.
 The Office of the Registrar will certify that all undergraduate certificate programs requirements have been met and will award the student's certificate.
 The Office of Graduate Education will certify that all graduate certificate program requirements have been met and will award the student's graduate certificate.